Cook smarter

 What does umami taste like

 Umami doesn't taste like any single ingredient.
 It's a broad, savory sensation that coats the tongue and lingers after swallowing.
-If you've ever bitten into a ripe tomato and noticed how it tastes "meaty" without any meat, that's umami.
+If you've ever bitten into a ripe tomato and noticed how it tastes "meaty" without any meat, that's an umami example you already know.
 If a bowl of miso soup feels satisfying in a way plain salted water doesn't, glutamate is the reason.

 Signs you're tasting umami: